-The main switch locks in the zero position.
+The main switch locks in the "OFF" position.
 It is placed on the electrical power control panel and allows you to interrupt the power supply to the machine.
-With the safety lock mechanism, the switch prevents the control panel from being opened during normal operation and moreover, makes it possible to safely shutdown the machine for all maintenance operations to be carried out, by setting the safety lock in the zero position.
+It makes it possible to safely shutdown the machine for all maintenance operations to be carried out, by setting the safety lock in the "OFF" position.

-7.3.2 Signal light POWER
+7.3.2 Signal light NORMAL LOAD